 “This will create a cast of hold,” says Brooke, but before you worry about the crunch, remember you need to break that cast by scrunching out the crunch.
 “Release the cast once hair is fully dry by touching curls gently, or scrunching once more to release the wet-looking hold that was necessary during the drying process to maximize definition.”

 Interested in trying a mousse?
-Check out these 15 Alcohol-Free options for your curls, waves, and coils.
+Check out the Best of The Best Styling Products 2024 options for your curls, waves, and coils.